Ancurio/mkxp/README.md

 It is licensed under the GNU General Public License v2+.

 ## Bindings
 Bindings provide the glue code for an interpreted language environment to run game scripts in.
-As of right now, they are compiled directly into the executable (however, the scripting language itself might not be).
 Currently there are three bindings:

 ### MRI
 Website: https://www.ruby-lang.org/en/